rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 A list of priority events is returned.
 Each event refer to a particular request, using a requestId.
 Several events can refer to the same request, for example if the request was first enqueued, then activated.

+All events are send on every status update, regardless of whether an interval, or sendOnChange (or both) is used.
+Events that complete or timeout are send once, then removed from the list of events.

 .. figtable::
    :nofig: